 Afterward, there is the option to visit the craft market (located near the parking area) for a variety of souvenirs and a bite to eat.
 Or, visitors can access the beach via a staircase, to swim in the turquoise waters of the Caribbean or relax on the sugary sand.
 Either alternative is a nice way to cool down.

 At the end of the day, it won’t be the intense heat that you’ll remember – it will be the grandeur of the structures, the glory of the ruins, and the sheer beauty of the coastal views.
-You’ll come to realize that these pictures and video, though beautiful, did not and could not possibly capture the feeling of exploring such sacred ground.
+You’ll come to realize that these pictures and videos, though beautiful, did not and could not possibly capture the feeling of exploring such sacred ground.
 And you’ll remember the words of the Mayan tour guide and realize that without the visit to Tulum, you would not have seen the magnificence of Mexico.
 Welcome to the world of being a traveler.